finpack/awesome-fp/readme.md

 ## Good practices

-Possibly this name might change...
-The idea is to collect here library usages, tips, how-to's,...

 - ["VALIDATION WITH CATS AND SCALAZ" by Łukasz Indykiewicz](https://www.youtube.com/watch?v=qbHUGGtCd-M)
 - ["Decorate your types with refined" by Frank Thomas](https://www.youtube.com/watch?v=zExb9x3fzKs)
 - ["Type Classes in Scala" by Łukasz Indykiewicz](https://www.youtube.com/watch?v=A5t6WagltAc)